beechnut/badsec/README.md

     $ cd badsec
     $ bundle install

+Run the tests to ensure everything is in good working order:

+    $ bundle exec rspec

 ## Usage

 To get a list of IDs, run the `get` command.
 This will request an auth token from the server, then return a JSON-formatted list of IDs.